tldr-pages/tldr/pages/common/cargo-login.md

 `cargo login`

-- Use the specified registry (registry names can be defined in the config - the default is <https://crates.io>):
+- Use the specified registry (registry names can be defined in the configuration - the default is <https://crates.io>):

 `cargo login --registry {{name}}`